-Restrictive covenants under the 9% senior subordinated notes include limitations with respect to the Carrols' ability to incur additional debt, incur liens, sell assets, pay dividends and make certain investments.
+Restrictive covenants under the 9% senior subordinated notes include limitations with respect to the Carrols' ability to incur additional debt, incur liens, sell or acquire assets or businesses, pay dividends and make certain investments.
 Except for Carrols' obligation to timely furnish and file its Form 10-Q for the third quarter of 2005, Carrols was in compliance at December 31, 2005 with the restrictive covenants in the indenture governing the senior subordinated notes.
-Carrols subsequently furnished and filed the Form 10-Q for the third quarter of 2005.
+Carrols subsequently has furnished and filed the Form 10-Q for the third quarter of 2005.